peta-pico/nanopub-services/README.md

 ## Setup

 The nanopublication services can be setup by following these four steps.
+It assumes that your server has a recent version of Docker installed.

 ### Step 1: Clone this repository